 In men, problems with the testes can affect the amount of sperm produced and the health and motility of the sperm.

-Fertility treatments for women vary based on the suspected cause.
+Women may have different fertility treatments based on the suspected cause.
 If a woman is having problems ovulating, her doctor may prescribe medicines like clomiphene, which stimulates the ovaries to release eggs, or metformin, which is used to treat polycystic ovary syndrome.
-If the cause remains undetermined, treatments may include:

 - Hormone injections